 Our general studies degree online helps you develop skills that are directly applicable to the rapidly changing healthcare field.
 We measure our success by your ability to achieve your goals, and our program is designed to help you graduate with the skills and competencies to qualify for many opportunities in healthcare and beyond.

 Maryville University was founded in 1872 and has been connecting future leaders to high-quality educational offerings ever since.
-Here, 90% of Maryville’s full-time faculty hold PhDs or the highest degree in their field.
 We’re proud of our reputation for quality academics, accelerated growth, and affordability, because they demonstrate our devotion to helping you achieve your goals.

 Maryville meets high standards: